OctopusDeploy/blog/blog/2020-12/home-automation/index.md

 Home automation allows us to do things like have our garage door open automatically when our car enters the driveway, or unlock the door from a phone if someone's locked out.

 While home automation is a fun hobby, it comes with challenges as well.
-In this post, I go over some lessons learnt while implementing smart products around my household.
+In this post, I go over some lessons learned while implementing smart products around my household.

 ## Lesson 1: Z-Wave, Zigbee and WiFi

 Perhaps one of the most important lessons I learned was that not all "smart" devices communicate the same way, and they may require special equipment to operate.

 A smart device will fall into three distinct communication categories: